Dobla: History

 So, Ferdinand and Isabella found it necessary to confirm the 1471 monetary ordinances.
-In their pragmatic, issued at Segovia on 20 February 1475, they adopted Henry's coinage and set values for the doblas and reales in terms of the maravedí, which by the 15th century had degenerated into a vellón currency.
+In their declaration, issued at Segovia on 20 February 1475, they adopted Henry's coinage and set values for the doblas and reales in terms of the maravedí, which by the 15th century had degenerated into a vellón currency.
 Under the 1471 ordinances, only half-maravedís, or blancas, were minted.
-The 1475 pragmatic set the real at 30 maravedís.
+The 1475 declaration set the real at 30 maravedís.
 The standard gold coin, the dobla castellana, was named the excelente and valued at 870 mrs, while the enrique and castellano continued at half that value, 435 mrs. The dobla de la banda, which was still in use, although no longer minted, was valued at 335 maravedis.

 The monetary system was finally reformed and stabilized under Ferdinand and Isabella, when they issued the Ordinance of Medina del Campo, June 2, 1497.
 The reform was completed by Charles I when he replaced the ducado (equivalent of the Venetian ducat) with the escudo as the standard gold coin in 1537.
 The maravedí then became the smallest Spanish unit of account, the thirty-fourth part of a silver real.

 In the new world, nonetheless, there are documents which testify to the reduction of their value to less than the thirtieth part of a real.
 This reduction was on account of the cost and risk of their transportation from Spain, before the establishment of the first mint houses of Mexico and Santo Domingo.
 The maravedí remained a money of account in Spain until 1847.

 After the discovery of America, copper maravedís were the first coins struck for the purpose of circulation in the colonial island of Hispaniola, and are thus considered the first coins for the New World.
 Crude maravedís were used as colonial change for smaller transactions.
 Initially produced in Spain specially for the Indies, they were later struck locally at Hispaniola years before the mints of Mexico and Santo Domingo were officially established.